ShadowNode/shadownode.github.io/content/modpack tips/skyfactory3.md

 ## Important Rules

-Our Skyfactory 3 server follows all global rules that are appliciable to all of our other servers.
+Our Skyfactory 3 server follows all global rules that are appliciable to all of our other servers and has a couple additional rules.
 You can find our [global rules](/rules) on our wiki and at `/spawn`.

+  * You can have a max of **4** of each chicken.
+  * You **NEED** a  vacuum hopper or item collector setup for chickens.
-As an improtant note, do not build a 1 chunk bases or farms.
+  * Do not build 1 chunk bases or farms.
 ShadowNode staff will take action as required.
 Staff response will depend on the situation.

 ## Commands